jump-dev/GLPK.jl/README.md

 The C API can be accessed via `GLPK.glp_XXX` functions, where the names and arguments are identical to the C API.
 See the `/tests` folder for inspiration.

-This package is part of [the JuliaOpt project](http://www.juliaopt.org/).

 ## Installation

 The package is registered in the [General registry](https://github.com/JuliaRegistries/General/)